-The next step provides the opportunity to customise your Docker compute instance.
-You will be required to select an Instance image.
-At the time of publishing, there is only one option available, which is our official Nectar image based on Ubuntu 18.04 LTS (Bionic).
+You can now customise your Docker compute instance.
+You will be required to select an Instance image, which currently is our official Nectar image based on Ubuntu 22.04 (Jammy).

 If you’d then like the service to launch a container for you from the Docker Hub, you can add the Docker Container package to your environment.

 Simply drag the Application and drop it into the blue rectangle labelled Drop Components here.

 This will then bring up the settings for the Docker Container application.

 There are a number of important required fields at this step.
 The Application Name should be any name that is meaningful to you.
 The Container Host should have the Docker Standalone Host that we created in the previous step, which you should select.
 The Docker image name should be the label of the container from the Docker Hub you wish to run.
 You can search for available containers from the Docker Hub explore page.

 Once you have a Docker container chosen, you’ll need to find which port(s) it listens on.
 This would generally be in the description of the container, but can be found from the Dockerfile of the container.
 It would be specified after the EXPORT option.
 If you do intend to connect to a service provided by the container, you could ensure the the Visible from outside is ticked.
 This will create Security Group rules for your instance for the given port.